hern12/account-deletion-challenge-/README.md

 You are logged in as _Ross Lynch_, the owner of the workspace _Lightning strike_.

-Initially, the web needs to download the workspace data that belong to you from `/api/fetch-related-workspaces`.
+Initially, the web needs to download the workspace data that belong to you from the REST API `fetchWorkspaces`.

 Once the web has the workspace data, the web prompts you to transfer your tasks, projects, and admin rights to another person.
-Every time you assign a user, the web tries checking if the assigned user presents in the workspace (dry-run) by calling `/api/check-transfer-ownership`.
+Every time you assign a user, the web tries checking if the assigned user presents in the workspace (dry-run) by calling the REST API `checkOwnership`.
 Note that the ownership transfer operation will actually happen once you finish the email confirmation (the last step).

 Moving on, you are forced to do the exit survey.
 Marking one or multiple answers allow you to proceed to the final step.
-Your answers and comments will be sent to [SurveyMonkey®](https://www.surveymonkey.com/) via its REST API for further analysis.
+Your answers and comment will be sent to the REST API `submitSurvey` for further analysis.
+Note that the request payload must be conforms with [SurveyMonkey®](https://developer.surveymonkey.com/api/v3/#collectors-id-responses).

-Finally, you need to confirm the account deletion by typing your email, hard-coded as `ross@example.com`, and mark the acknowledgment check-box.
-After that, calling `/api/terminate-account` will tell the server to transfer the ownership that is previously chosen in the first step, delete your account, and the web will redirect you to http://www.example.com.
+Finally, you need to confirm the account deletion by typing your email, hard-coded as `ross@example.com`, and tick the acknowledgment check-box.
+After that, calling the REST API `terminateAccount` will tell the server to transfer the ownership that is previously chosen in the first step, delete your account, and the web will redirect you to http://www.example.com.

-You can go back and forth through the steps anytime, but the whole process is considered complete when clicking _Delete my account_ button.
+You can go back and forth through the steps anytime, but the whole process is considered complete only when clicking _Delete my account_ button.

 ### Instructions